nicholasray/web-team-quickstart/README.md

 [MediaWiki-Docker](https://www.mediawiki.org/wiki/MediaWiki-Docker), it is time to install the extensions and skins that the Web team uses most often.

-1) Install `git-review` https://www.mediawiki.org/wiki/Gerrit/Tutorial#Prepare_to_work_with_Gerrit .
+1) Install `git-review` https://www.mediawiki.org/wiki/Gerrit/Tutorial#Prepare_to_work_with_Gerrit.
 It can be helpful commandline tool to interact with gerrit.
+When done installing, make sure you follow the steps to [configure gerrit](https://www.mediawiki.org/wiki/Gerrit/Tutorial#Configuring_git-review).

 2) From your `mediawiki` root folder run: